jenieg/Portfolio/README.md

 ## Optimizations

-I plan to come back and include a scroll-to-top button that displays after scrolling past the fold.
+I plan to come back and include a scroll-to-top button that displays after scrolling past the fold, I'd also like to include a toggle for night-day mode for improved user experience.

 ## More Projects: